cant-access-rediska0123/tt-wfa-extraction/README.md

 ## Run experiments

 Use `experiments.ipynb` to produce experiments results.
-Must work in Google Colab.
+Works in Google Colab.

 ### Results summary